NPHS Offers Free Historical Resource/Mills Act Advisory Service:

 - NPHS members with experience in reviewing the historic quality of structures under City of San Diego criteria will evaluate the potential significance of the structure.

 - Upon completing the evaluation, NPHS findings will be sent to you via e-mail.
 Properties believed to be potentially historically significant will also receive a copy of “Historical Resource/Mills Act Guidelines Compiled by the North Park Historical Society” which is meant to help owners understand the requirements and costs in obtaining historical resource designation and Mills Act status.

 - Should an owner have questions after receiving our findings and “Historical Resource/Mills Act Guidelines Compiled by the North Park Historical Society,” a meeting with NPHS volunteers can be requested by contacting email@example.com

 To access a pdf of this summary please click on the following link:

 The North Park Historical Society has produced a second book on the history of North Park.
 Arcadia Publishing published the second book and it is now available from Arcadia Publishing on their website or from local retail outlets including Paras Newsstand in North Park, The Grove in South Park, the San Diego History Center in Balboa Park and from SOHO.
 The Arcadia website is:

-The 2017 North Park Historical Society Car Show was held on Saturday, September 9, 2017 from 10 am to 2 pm in the parking lot in front of the Balboa Tennis Club at 2221 Morley Field Drive.
+The 2017 North Park Historical Society Car Show was held on Saturday, September 9, 2017.
 At the bottom of the page is a slide show featuring all the cars in the 2017 Car Show.

 Winners in the 2017 Car Show were